prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 summary: "Get the MuSHR Sim working on your computer!"
 difficulty: "Beginner"
 duration: 30
-featured: false  # whether this is listed at / (must also be top 6 by weight).
+featured: true  # whether this is listed at / (must also be top 6 by weight).
-active: false     # whether this is listed at /tutorials/
+active: true     # whether this is listed at /tutorials/
 draft: false      # whether Hugo considers this a draft
 weight: 2     # 2 = intro tutorial 3 = anything else
 ---